jakobzhao/geog328/labs/lab04/readme.md

 **Due:** Nov.
 12th, by 11:59pm | **Points Available** = 50

 In this lab, we will make an interactive choropleth web map that allows you to see more information when hovering above certain areas.
 You will be guided to make a web map showing state-level population densities in the U.S. You will load a local GeoJSON file and add it as a map layer, similar to what you did in our previous lab.
 Then you will need to use different colors for different population density values, add a title and a legend.
 Lastly and most importantly, you will write code that allow you to see specific values when you hover your mouse over a specific state.
-As for your final deliverable for this lab, you will be asked to create a different interactive choropleth map using of the COVID-19 related dataset that we provide.
+As for your final deliverable for this lab, you will be asked to create a different interactive choropleth map using the COVID-19 related dataset that we provide.

 ![screenshot](img/screenshot.png)